Pontoon bridge: Early modern period

 Before the Battle of Worcester, the final battle of the English Civil War, on 30 August 1651, Oliver Cromwell delayed the start of the battle to give time for two pontoon bridges to be constructed, one over the River Severn and the other over the River Teme, close to their confluence.
 This allowed Cromwell to move his troops West of the Severn during the action on 3 September 1651 and was crucial to the victory by his New Model Army.

 The Spanish Army constructed a pontoon bridge at the Battle of Río Bueno in 1654.
 However, as the bridge broke apart it all ended in a sound defeat of the Spanish by local Mapuche-Huilliche forces.

 French general Jean Lannes's troops built a pontoon bridge to cross the Po river prior to the Battle of Montebello (1800).
 Napoleon's Grande Armée made extensive use of pontoon bridges at the battles of Aspern-Essling and Wagram under the supervision of General Henri Gatien Bertrand.
 General Jean Baptiste Eblé's engineers erected four pontoon bridges in a single night across the Dnieper during the Battle of Smolensk (1812).
 Working in cold water, Eblé's Dutch engineers constructed a 100-meter-long pontoon bridge during the Battle of Berezina to allow the Grande Armée to escape to safety.
 During the Peninsular War the British army transported "tin pontoons" that were lightweight and could be quickly turned into a floating bridge.

 Lt Col Charles Pasley of the Royal School of Military Engineering at Chatham England developed a new form of pontoon which was adopted in 1817 by the British Army.
-Each pontoon was split into two halves, and the two pointed ends could be connected together in locations with tidal flow.
+The system used transom sterned sections that could be cobined to make a double-ended pontoon.
 Each half was enclosed, reducing the risk of swamping, and the sections bore multiple lashing points.

 The "Palsey pontoon" lasted until 1836 when it was replaced by the "Blanshard pontoon" which comprised tin cylinders 3 feet wide and 22 feet long, placed 11 feet apart, making the pontoon very buoyant.
 The pontoon was tested with the Palsey pontoon on the Medway.

 An alternative proposed by Charles Pasley comprised two copper canoes, each 2 foot 8 inches wide and 22 foot long and coming in two sections which were fastened side by side to make a double canoe raft.
 Copper was used in preference to fast-corroding tin.
 Lashed at 10 foot centres, these were good for cavalry, infantry and light guns; lashed at 5 foot centres, heavy cannon could cross.
 The canoes could also be lashed together to form rafts.
 One cart pulled by two horse carried two half canoes and stores.